akiryk/tutorials-learning-lessons/data-structures.md

 Linear Time: O(n)
 The amount of time increases with the lenth of the list.

+O of log n time, O(log N): means time goes up linearly while the n goes up exponentially.
+If it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100 elements, 3 seconds to compute 1000 elements, and so on.

 **Why use an array as your data structure**
 If you plan on inserting once and then accessing a lot, arrays are a good choice.